jankner/meta-report/report.md

 ~~~

 Sometimes the programmer wants to prevent fusion if, for example,
-elements in the array are accessed multiple time, since that would
+elements in the array are accessed multiple times, since that would
 cause those elements to be computed multiple times.
 This can be done
 with the `force` function, which writes a delayed array to memory.